hitokiri-mata/katacoda-courses/kubernetes-pipelines/registries/step5-populate.md

 `git clone https://github.com/IBM/MAX-Breast-Cancer-Mitosis-Detector.git && cd MAX-Breast-Cancer-Mitosis-Detector`{{execute}}

 **Build** the container image locally.

+`docker build -t $REGISTRY/max-breast-cancer-mitosis-detector .`{{execute}}

-There will be some warnings in red text, but you can safely ignore them. **Push** the local image to your private registry.
+There will be some warnings in red text, but you can safely ignore them.
+This build will take at about 2-3 minutes.

+**Push** the newly built, local image to your private registry.

 `docker push $REGISTRY/max-breast-cancer-mitosis-detector`{{execute}}

+The image size is close to 1.5GB so it will take about 1-2 minutes to push.
 Once the push is complete, verify the new container is listed in the [registry web interface]( https://[[HOST_SUBDOMAIN]]-31000-[[KATACODA_HOST]].environments.katacoda.com/).